Binocular (Head-Worn) Magnifiers Compared

 The most flexible and most comfortable to wear is binocmag-01H, it's sturdily built yet feels almost weightless due to the large adjustable headband, and it works just as well with or without spectacles.
 Good for long fiddly jobs or for serious use at a workbench.
 It has good effective LED lights (the light is adjustable, and is also removable); it has five pairs of lenses, making this the most versatile for magnification - combining the lenses (or using them singly) gives a selection of 20 different magnifications from 1.1X (working distance 9 inches) to 6X (working distance 1.5 inches) so you will be able to find the right combinations for any job.
 It's not small and neat to carry around it a bag (or unobtrusive to wear in a library) - but this is the best for both comfort and versatility.

 By far the most poweful is binocmag-watchmaker.
 If you have set your mind on the most powerful, this is it!
 Combining various lenses gives 21 possible magnifications right up to 25X.
 But please be aware that all of of the magnifiers in this section ("Standard Type") use simple lenses with the rules listed at the top of this page: the more powerful the lenses the shorter the working distance.
 This means that once you are very close to the object, you lose stereo vision, you can only use one eye at a time.
 Personally, I rather like this one for watchmaking.
 If you're working on a pocket watch, set one side to about 4X for general work and the other to about 8X for more intricate work; or for wrist watches 6X and 10X; or for untangling a small hairspring, perhaps 15X.
-You will always have two 'watchmakers eyeglasses' and you can swap imaginations simply by closing one eye and opening the other - but you will never get stereo vision at these high magnifications (you would need need either the surgeons-type or a stereo microscope).
+You will always have two 'watchmakers eyeglasses' and you can 'swap lenses' simply by closing one eye and opening the other - but you will never get stereo vision at these high magnifications (you would need either the surgeons-type or a stereo microscope).

 For the absolutely best optical quality, binocmag-zeiss (choice of two models, identical except for the magnification).
-A no-frills headband magnifier with just one double lens, no light, can be worn with or without glasses.
+A no-frills headband magnifier with just one double lens, can be worn with or without glasses.
 So what's so special?
 It's by Zeiss.
 If you're going to be spending significant time at the workbench or lathe then, personally, I'd spend the extra and go for one of these, everything will appear so much clearer.

 These are made of two miniature telescopes rather than 'simple' lenses.
 Not only is this the only way to get a long working distance with a relatively high magnification but the optical quality is absolutely superb - it really takes you aback, you can see (at 2.5X or 3X) tiny detail that you struggle to see through the standard models at twice the magnification.